 Discrimination comes in every form but many have a limited understanding of how it manifests.
-The classic examples include racist and homophobic insults as well as sexual harassment at the work place.
+The classic examples include racist and homophobic insults as well as harassment at the work place.
 How does discrimination manifest in the tech industry?

 A common stereotype is the idea that Asians are very successful in the tech industry.
 We've heard of figures such as Sundar Pichai of Google or Satya Nadella of Cisco, but what about the workforce?

 Former vice-presidents of Cisco Buck Gee and Denise Peck conducted a study of 184,776 employees of San Francisco Bay Area tech companies.
 They found that between 2007-2015, representation of leaders in the tech industry was reducing for minorities.